 The BI and the incubators used to incubate them must be compatible.
-The BI is incubated, along with a control BI that is from the same lot number and has not been sterilized.
+The BI is incubated, along with a control BI that is from the same package of vials and has not been sterilized.
 The control is used to ensure that the resistant non-pathogenic spores are viable and the incubator is functioning properly.